 Salads include squid with green mango; grilled prawn with pomelo and apple, and Caesar with grilled chicken, while other Western dishes on the menu include hamburgers, pizzas, pasta, and delights such as grilled tenderloin with asparagus and oyster sauce, or rolled chicken breast stuffed with emmental cheese and cream mushroom sauce.
 Tapas and snacks include traditional Indonesian Tahu Isi – stuffed tofu, and chicken satay with spicy peanut sauce.
 Dessert specialities such as watermelon granite with vanilla yogurt, and jackfruit fritters with pineapple sauce (made from estate-grown fruit), are not to be missed.
 Beverages include freshly squeezed fruit juices, spirits, wines and cocktails.

 To get the best out of the kitchen, it is a good idea to plan meals the evening before or over breakfast so that the staff can arrange deliveries or do the shopping in a timely fashion during the day.
-Food and drink is provided on a ‘cost’ basis with a 10% mark-up to cover pick-ups/delivery and stock ingredients.
+Food and drink is provided on a ‘cost’ basis with a 20% mark-up to cover pick-ups/delivery and stock ingredients plus another 15.5% tax and service.
+Guests will be requested to provide a float for groceries in advance with the amount dependent on the number of guests.
+Staff will shop and keep the receipts for your reference.